-- 1. State the name of this activity and explain to participants that it will provide them with an opportunity to ask and discuss the questions they have in relation to HIV. - 2.
+- 1. State the name and explain to participants that this activity will provide them with an opportunity to ask and discuss the answers to questions they have in relation to HIV. - 2.
 Invite participants to ask their questions and list them on flip chart paper.
-Questions can include but may not be limited to the following:
+Questions should include, but may not be limited to the following: